 Approxiamtely 75 km from Porto lies the sleepy town of Viana do Castelo.
 Take your car up the hill to the Basilica of Santa Luzia and marvel at its sublime facade.
 Then turn around and enjoy the wind in your hair as you enjoy the view over the town, its beaches and the deep blue sea.
 If you are here in the summer, you may even want to pack your swimsuit as the beach here is rather popular and worth checking out!

 Now, what do you think?
 Is there anything we have missed?
 Do you have tips on what else to see or do around Porto?
-What was your favourite sight?
-Share your thoughts and pictures with us.
+What was your favorite sight?
+Share your thoughts with us in the comments below!
 Let’s stay in touch!